bfeng/vim4Lin/README.md

         ln -s .vim/vimrc .vimrc

-7. if you're still not familiar with the movement in vim by HJKL or yanking and pasting text, I've made a easier version:

-        ln -s .vim/easy-vimrc .vimrc

-8. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:
+7. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:

         ln -s .vim/gvimrc .gvimrc

-9. if you use Powerline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/scotu/ubuntu-mono-powerline), it looks pretty nice.

-10. you may need to install `ack` first if you use `ack.vim`.
+8. you may need to install `ack` first if you use `ack.vim`.

-### Update:

-change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.
+9. change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.

-### Features and Key Mappings:
+## Features and Key Mappings

 1. Resize splited windows automatically, so that you  get a bigger editing room if you're working with a smaller screen. (stole from [Gary Bernhardt](https://github.com/garybernhardt))

-2. Toggle between working mode and presentation mode by `<leader>z`, but only work in GUI version Vim.
-You can check [here](http://blog.eddie.com.tw/2012/03/14/switch-to-presentation-mode/) to see how it looks like. (stole from [Mike Skalnik](https://github.com/skalnik))
+2. Toggle between working mode and presentation mode by `\``z`, but only work in GUI version Vim.
+You can check [here](http://blog.eddie.com.tw/2012/03/14/switch-to-presentation-mode/) to see how it looks like. (stolen from [Mike Skalnik](https://github.com/skalnik))

 3. some usually used key mappings in normal mode: